-Chapter 10 Biotechnology and Its Application Notes Class 12 Biology
+Chapter 10 Biotechnology and Its Application Revision Notes for Class 12 Biology

 Biotechnology has many applications such as biopharmaceuticals, therapeutics, diagnostics, genetically modified crops, processed food, bioremediation, waste treatment and energy production.